 Using cycle lanes is not compulsory.
 It often depends on your experience and cycling skill level.
 But using them usually makes journeys safer for cyclists.

-Rule 64: The UK Highway Code for cyclists is clear about riding on any pavements.
+Rule 64: Highway Code rules for cyclists are clear about riding on any pavements.
 Rule 64 of the Highway Code states that you MUST NOT cycle on a roadside pavement.